Knight20k/DIY-Ollama-based-Roleplay-Discord-bot/README.md

     *(change any other internal variables you have here, like mood stuff or command prefixes).*

 2: Discord Authentication:

-    For the bot to connect to your server, create two local text files in the root directory. ⚠️ WARNING: NEVER SHARE THESE FILES OR UPLOAD THEM TO GITHUB OR ANYWHERE! you need to make thses:
+    For the bot to connect to your server, you need to create two local text files in the root directory. ⚠️ **WARNING: NEVER SHARE THESE FILES OR UPLOAD THEM TO GITHUB OR ANYWHERE!** you need to make thses:

     token.txt: Your Discord Bot Token (found in the Discord Developer Portal), copy token and paste into a text file named "token.txt", without the quotes, spacings, or any symbols. app_id.txt: Your Discord Application ID (found in the Discord Developer Portal), copy APP ID and paste into a text file named "app_id", without the quotes, spacings, or any symbols.